dhthwy/r/README.md

 Perhaps there is misunderstandings, but there is no way to really know on here.

 Hopefully I'll get better on my own.
+Things are pretty murky.